nabeelvalley/docs/content/blog/2022/25-08/read-image-metadata.md

 This is based on the table shown previously on component formats

-Next, the total length can be defined as the component length multiplied by the bytes per component which can be seen in code below:
+Next, the total length can be defined as the component length multiplied by the bytes per component which can be seen in the code below:

 ```rs
 let component_length = u32::from_offset_endian_bytes(endian, entry, 4)?;